15 Best Work From Home Jobs in 2023

 There are different types of digital marketing, and not all require the same skills.
 Let’s go over them briefly.

-As you can see from the infographic above, 74% of grown-ups are on social media, making social media one of the biggest ways companies promote their products.
+As you can see from the infographic above, 74% of grown-ups are on social media, making this medium one of the biggest ways companies promote their products.

-In social media marketing, you basically manage your client’s social media content on all platforms.
-Bear in mind that, while this may sound simple, you need to be skilled at optimizing your posts for more engagement and maximum reach.
+In social media marketing, you manage your client’s content on all platforms.
+While this may sound simple, you need to be skilled at optimizing your posts for more engagement and maximum reach.

-You learn more in my social media marketing handbook for small businesses.
+You can learn more in my social media marketing handbook for small businesses.

-SEO is all about optimizing your content, so it ranks better on search engines, preferably Google.
+SEO is about optimizing your content to rank better on search engines, preferably Google.

 There’s a lot to cover about SEO.
 In order to rank your client’s website, you’ll have to deal with on-page and off-page optimization, keyword research, structuring your client’s content, and more.